 *This post contains affiliate links.

-8 REASONS WHY YOU NEED TO CREATE A SUMMER SCHEDULE FOR YOUR KIDS
+8 REASONS YOU NEED A SUMMER SCHEDULE

 I have trained my kids to do chores since they could walk.
 The little ones love to help unload the dryer and stand on a stool to load the washing machine.
 Don’t leave anyone out!
 This will pay off big time as they get older because it will be expected.